XRPLF/xrpl-dev-portal/content/concept-freeze.md

 }
 ```

-(**Reminder**: Never transmit your account secret to an untrusted server or over an insecure channel.)
+**Caution:** Never send your secret key to an untrusted server or over an insecure channel.

 ### Using RippleAPI ###

-To enable No Freeze on an account, prepare a **Settings** transaction using the [prepareSettings](reference-rippleapi.html#preparesettings) method.
+To enable No Freeze on an address, prepare a **Settings** transaction using the [prepareSettings](reference-rippleapi.html#preparesettings) method.
 Once enabled, you cannot disable No Freeze.
 The `settings` parameter should be an object set as follows:

 | Field    | Value   | Description |
 |----------|---------|-------------|